Faculty Governance - UTDPP1088

 - 3.6 Faculty rules of procedure.

 Sec.
 4 Necessity of Approval by Regents.
 Legislation recommended by an institutional faculty, or legislative body thereof, requiring approval of the Board of Regents, shall not be effective unless and until approved by the Board.
-Such legislation by a college or school faculty shall not be presented to the Board until it has been approved by the institutional faculty, either directly or through its legislative body, and has received the consideration and recommendation of the institutional president, the appropriate Executive Vice Chancellor, and the Chancellor.
+Such legislation by a college or school faculty shall not be presented to the Board until it has been approved by the institutional faculty, either directly or through its legislative body, and has received the consideration and recommendation of the institutional president, the appropriate Executive Vice Chancellor, the Deputy Chancellor, and the Chancellor.
 The faculty affected will be notified by the Board, through administrative channels, of its action on recommended faculty legislation.

 Sec.
 5 Approval of Degree Candidates.
 It shall be the duty of the several institutional faculties to recommend approval or disapproval of all candidates for degrees.
 This duty may be delegated by affirmative vote of the institutional faculty, or its legislative body, to the respective deans or other appropriate official.
 Should this duty not be delegated, the institutional registrar, or his or her equivalent, shall furnish to the members of the institutional faculty a complete list of the degree candidates for recommendation.